 Contact us to find out more details and rates of service.
 Please do not let finances hold you back from getting the support you need.
 We are very willing to make a plan that works within your budget.

-Initial observation ($300) including: training on the spot, observation of home/family life, family meeting and/or action plan write up
+Initial in-home observation ($300) (Not available until June 1, 2020) includes: training on the spot, observation of home/family life, family meeting and/or personalized action plan

 Overview of Child in Bloom

 Look into the various styles of parenting from authoritarian and bossy to permissive and polite and learn how to live Blissfully with your parenting making it balanced, controlled and a garden of all good choice making.
 Parents will take away some specific tools and ideas that work.
 Learn what it takes to have children and parents who bloom.
 Parents will also learn how to peg the behaviors that they want to vanish and begin a process to teach model and practice replacement and new behaviors.

 The Child in Bloom Toolbox

 Learn several specific tools that teachers use all the time in their class settings and begin to transfer these good ideas to your home life.
 You will walk away with many ideas and an action plan to implement the ones that make the ones that make the most sense in your life right away.